Property Investment Strategies Australia: A Complete Guide for 2026

 How Capital Growth Works

 This strategy focuses on buying in desirable locations where property values are expected to increase over time.
 Investors prioritise long-term capital appreciation over rental income.
 The goal is to build equity through rising property values, then use that usable equity to fund further purchases.
+See our guide to where to buy investment property in Australia.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Where to Find Growth

 Capital growth properties are found in established suburbs with strong population growth, infrastructure projects, and limited supply.
 Growth has been strongest in Sydney (median ~$1.2M) and Melbourne, though Brisbane (~$750K) and Perth have looked strong recently.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 The Trade-Off

-Your investment property may produce negative cash flow — where rent does not cover costs including the home loan, rates, insurance, and maintenance.
+Your investment property may produce negative cash flow - where rent does not cover costs including the home loan, rates, insurance, and maintenance.
 Many investors accept this because capital growth over time compensates for short term losses.
+If your strategy depends on repayment flexibility, see our interest-only investment loan guide.

 Cash Flow Strategy